 In addition to keeping dirty air out of your home, you can protect yourself from SoCal air quality issues with the following tips:

-indoor air quality solutions for Southern California homes and businesses.
+We offer a range of indoor air quality solutions for Southern California homes and businesses.
 These protect against particulates, volatile compounds, smoke, and more.
 When SoCal air quality turns for the worst, you can depend on NexGen to install the highest quality air filters, air cleaners, and air purification systems.
 We also provide high-quality duct cleaning, air duct sealing, and insulation services.
 Call 833-729-9735 to learn more.

 If you've ever seen a brown haze of pollution hanging over your city, your most likely response may be, "Ugh.
 How can I avoid breathing that stuff?"
 But let's face it, even if you know it's a bad air day, you probably need to grab some sunshine, get in an outdoor run, or get to work.